 - Bible coloring pages – There are lots free options online.
 Here is a good one.

 - Sculpting with Model Magic – I am a huge fan of Model Magic.
-It is like play dough but does not make a goat mess of the car.
+It is like play dough but does not make a giant mess of the car.
 Have your kids shape animals from the bible, or even try making an ark!

 - Make a journal – For older kids, pack the supplies to make a journal that they can use on the trip.
 Here are some cute ideas.
 They can record beautiful things they see, things God is showing them, and verses they have learned along the way.

 I always pack an inexpensive CD player with headphones for my youngest when we have a long drive.
 Then I toss in favorite stories and songs.
 You could include

 - Scripture songs – from artists like Steve Green, Seeds Family Worship or Yancy.

 Do you have fun road trip activities to add to the list?
 We love to hear from you!
 Please share in the comments.